agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 More on the conclusion is talked about in the analysis section.

-### Working at an effective Altruism organization
+### Working at an EAO

-DS or research as an Analyst/content writer, is what I see myself starting with in Effective Altruism Organizations.
+DS or research as an Analyst/content writer, is what I see myself starting with in EAOs.
 With time I hope to take up more senior roles or start other important organizations with a better understanding of what is needed for this world.